WEBDEVPRKel6/K6-Timer-Javascript/README.md

 ### Built With

-Instead of frameworks, we are using pure Javascript.
+Instead of frameworks, we are using pure Javascript (Vanilla Javascript).

 <!-- GETTING STARTED -->
 ## Getting Started